The Applications module in WorkAnywhere works as a project

 What's New in the Applications Module

 itopia enhanced the Applications Module to allow applications to be defined per-collection rather than per-deployment.
-This means that when creating or editing an application, you can scope the application to specific Collection Pools as well as to users and groups.
+This means that when creating or editing an application, you can scope the application to specific Collection Pools as well as to Users and Groups.
 This helps ensure that shortcuts are only published for users in specific Collection Pools and helps prevent confusion when connecting through the RD Web portal or the RD Web client.
 Note that selecting Collection Pools, users, or groups only has an effect if the Application is configured to be published and/or restricted (see below).

 To add an Application, navigate to the Application Module, under the Cloud

-Click the Add button.
+Click the Create button.